 So here's an update on the past year.
 I took last fall off from school to enlist in the Tennessee Air Force National Guard and play in the 572nd band.
 I attended 4 or 5 drills and was scheduled to leave for basic this June.
 Last month I requested my release.
 It's just not working out for me and the benefits are not nearly as good as I originally believed.
 I returned to school this spring only to have to withdraw because I have no one to watch my kids while I'm in class.
 I started bartending, assistant managing and teaching the orientation classes at work last fall.
 That has all gone very well.
 Now there is talk about me moving up to management sometime this year.
 If they can keep me local I will definitely go for it.

 I wrote a new trumpet solo with piano accompaniment lat year and entered it into Harrelson Trumpet's composition contest.
 I just found out a couple days ago that I won 4th place.
 The prize is a trim kit for my trumpet, which is worth up to $350.
 Not bad at all.
 I need to go take my daughter for a bike ride now, so I'll try to get some more updating done later, including posting new compositions from the past year.
-2/15/6 - Been nearly a year since I've updated the journal.
-Obviously my priorities in life have changed over time.
-The family, job and school are taking up a lot of my time.
-What little free time I have is divided between woodworking, music and rest.

 I did manage to write a song yesterday.
 I started it Monday morning and finished it up yesterday.
 It's dark and unlike anything I've written before.
 Check it out in the music section.